 Smoking tobacco is a risk factor for cancer, stroke, coronary heart disease and respiratory diseases such as chronic obstructive pulmonary disease (COPD).
 Smoking while pregnant can lead to low birth weight and illnesses among infants.
 The World Health Organization (WHO) has estimated that tobacco smoking kills more than 8 million people each year worldwide, of which around 1.2 million deaths are the result of second-hand smoke.

 Daily smoking has decreased in most OECD countries since 2006.
-In Great Britain, the proportion of the population aged 15+ who are daily smokers decreased from 22% in 2006 to 16% in 2016, but has since increased slightly to 17% in 2018.
-Between 2006 and 2018, the largest decreases among the comparator countries were in the Netherlands (from 25% to 16%) and New Zealand (from 21% to 13%).
-In 2018, France had the highest rate of tobacco smoking, with 25% of the country’s adult population classified as daily smokers.
-Sweden had the lowest proportion of adults who were daily smokers at 10%.
+In Great Britain, the proportion of the population aged 15+ who are daily smokers decreased from 22% in 2006 to 13% in 2021.
+Between 2006 and 2019, the largest decreases among the comparator countries were in Greece (from 40% to 25%) and The Netherlands (from 25% to 15%).
+In 2021, France had the highest rate of tobacco smoking out of the countries for which there was data, with 25% of the country’s adult population classified as daily smokers.
+Canada, Sweden, and the United States had the lowest proportion of daily smokers, ranging between 9–10%.

 Many OECD countries have introduced policies to reduce tobacco use, such as raising taxes on tobacco products, banning advertising and providing support for smokers to quit.

 Obesity has been rising in most OECD countries over the past two decades.
-In England, the proportion of the total population who are obese increased from 21% in 2000 to 28% in 2018.
-Japan consistently has very low rates of obesity, however the proportion has still risen over the same time period, from 2.9% to 4%.
-Among the comparator countries, the United States has the highest proportion of the total population who are obese, at 40% in 2016.
+In England, this trend has accelerated during the Covid-19 pandemic: in the 2021/22 school year, over 23% of Year 6 children were either obese or severely obese.
+Further, the prevalence of obesity in those aged 15 and over increased from 21% in 2000 to 28% in 2019.
+Japan has consistently had very low rates of obesity; however, the proportion has still risen over the same period, from 3% to 5%.
+Among the comparator countries, the United States has the highest proportion of the total population who are obese, at 43% in 2019.

 OECD countries have implemented a range of public health policies in recent years to try to slow the obesity epidemic.
 These include food labelling measures, using social media and new technologies for public health promotion, and taxation policies to raise the price of foods that are high in salt, fat or sugar.